 The National Court Reporters Association (NCRA) mandates that certified schools teach a realtime steno theory along with a variety of academic courses focused on court reporting work and document production, English grammar skills, legal, medical, and technical terminology, and proper legal procedure.

 - Steno writing uses DigitalCat CAT software and a steno machine.

 - Individuals can work in all areas of the country with steno machine skills.

-- Steno students can take CCR classes on the campus, online or a combination of both.
+- Steno students can take CCR classes online no matter where they live, across the country or across the globe!

 - Steno machine writers can be employed as judicial court reporters, CART providers, captioners, scopists or transcriptionists.

 - Steno students begin by taking Intro to Court Reporting, Realtime Theory I, II, and III.
 Beyond those four courses, all CCR students follow the same course sequences.

 For important information about the educational debt, earnings, and completion rates of students who attend this program, please view the disclosure for this program.